RUSHGGZ/focus-theme/README.md

 >A bright, minimalist light theme with subtle contrasts that provides clarity without being harsh on the eyes.

-## Features

-- **Minimalist Design**: Clean interface that eliminates visual clutter
-- **High Readability**: Carefully chosen colors that ensure excellent code readability
-- **Low Contrast**: Gentle on the eyes for extended coding sessions
-- **Consistent Syntax Highlighting**: Well-balanced color palette for different code elements

-## Accessibility

-The colors maintain proper contrast ratios to ensure accessibility and readability for all users.

 ## Contributing

 We welcome contributions!
 This project is open for community contributions.
 Whether you want to: